 Diabetes and kidney disease

-Kidney disease or damage that occurs in people with diabetes is called diabetic nephropathy.
+Kidney disease or kidney damage that occurs in people with diabetes is called diabetic nephropathy.
 This condition is a complication of diabetes.

 Causes of Diabetes and kidney disease